 The Gender Inclusive Living community for both first-year and upper-class students has historically been available in Morewood Gardens.
 The location is subject to change depending on occupancy and housing needs.
 Students who are interested in a Gender Inclusive Living Community option should:

-- Select the "Gender Inclusive Housing" option from the Themed Living Community page of the housing application.
+- Select the "Gender Inclusive Housing" option from the Affinity Housing page of the housing application.

-- List the Gender Inclusive Housing building (which is announced in late spring) as their top building preference on their first-year housing application.
+- List the Gender Inclusive Housing building (Welch House for 22/23) as their top building preference on their first-year housing application.

 Residents who opt into Gender Inclusive Housing will be assigned together on a floor within the designated house community.
 Generally, the Gender Inclusive Housing community will be located in a building with semi-suite style rooms.